avchally/beyond-the-ire/file_documentation/RAW.md

 **Starts at `HEADER.VERTICES_OFFSET + HEADER.VERTICES_SECTION_SIZE + HEADER.COMMANDS_SECTION_SIZE`**

 Little is known about this section, but it tends to be pretty small.
 In my testing, modifying this resulted in no apparent changes.
+Even completely zeroing out the section showed no signs of altered gameplay.
 Will need to do more testing.

 There could be an additional optional section that contains 0x20-sized elements.
 The size of this sub-section is NOT included in the size of the overall section's header.
 It IS, however, included in the section size of the file's header.